aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_7edf7f85006f4fe5ad32c5720a29ac2e.png)

-We similar rankings to the Adjusted Rand Index — which we would expect, given that they’re two methods of trying to answer the same question.
+We have similar rankings to the Adjusted Rand Index — which we would expect, given that they’re two methods of trying to answer the same question.

 ### More external validation techniques